Giorgio Vasari: Architecture

-Aside from his career as a painter, Vasari was successful as an architect.
-His loggia of the Palazzo degli Uffizi by the Arno opens up the vista at the far end of its long narrow courtyard.
-It is a unique piece of urban planning that functions as a public piazza, and which, if considered as a short street, is unique as a Renaissance street with a unified architectural treatment.
-The view of the Loggia from the Arno reveals that the Vasari Corridor is one of the very few structures lining the river that is open to the river and appears to embrace the riverside environment.
+As well as a painter, Vasari was an architect.
+His loggia of the Palazzo degli Uffizi by the Arno opens up the vista with a long, narrow courtyard.
+It functions as a public piazza, and is unique as a Renaissance street with a unified architectural treatment.
+The view of the Loggia from the Arno reveals that the Vasari Corridor is one of very few structures lining the river that is open to the riverbank.

-In Florence, Vasari also designed the long passage, now called Vasari Corridor, which connects the Uffizi with the Palazzo Pitti on the other side of the river.
+In Florence, Vasari also designed the Vasari Corridor, which connects the Uffizi with the Palazzo Pitti on the other side of the river.
 The corridor passes alongside the River Arno on an arcade, crosses the Ponte Vecchio, and winds around the exterior of several buildings.
 It was once the location of the Mercado de Vecchio.
 He renovated the medieval churches of Santa Maria Novella and Santa Croce.
 In both buildings, he removed the original rood screen and loft, and remodeled the retro-choirs in the Mannerist taste of his time.

-In Santa Croce, Vasari produced the painting of The Adoration of the Magi commissioned by Pope Pius V in 1566 and completed in February 1567.
-It was restored recently, before being exhibited in 2011 in Rome and Naples.
-Eventually, it will be returned to the church of Santa Croce in Bosco Marengo (Province of Alessandria, Piedmont).
+In Santa Croce, Vasari produced the painting The Adoration of the Magi, commissioned by Pope Pius V in 1566 and completed in February 1567.
+It was recently restored before being exhibited in 2011 in Rome and Naples.
+It will eventually be returned to the church of Santa Croce in Bosco Marengo (Province of Alessandria, Piedmont).
 In 1562, Vasari built the octagonal dome on the Basilica of Our Lady of Humility in Pistoia, an important example of High Renaissance architecture.
 In Rome, Vasari worked with Giacomo Barozzi da Vignola and Bartolomeo Ammannati at Pope Julius III's Villa Giulia.

 The Lives of the Most Excellent Painters, Sculptors, and Architects

 Often called "the first art historian", Vasari invented the genre of the encyclopedia of artistic biographies with his Le Vite de' più eccellenti pittori, scultori, e architettori (Lives of the Most Excellent Painters, Sculptors, and Architects).
-This work was first published in 1550 and was dedicated to Grand Duke Cosimo I de' Medici.
+The work proved seminal in presenting the development of art as a history of heroic creators, of exceptional individuals.
+Le Vite was first published in 1550 and was dedicated to Grand Duke Cosimo I de' Medici.
 Vasari introduced the term "Rinascita" ("rebirth" in Italian) in printed works – although an awareness of an ongoing "rebirth" in the arts had been in the air since the time of Alberti.
 Vasari's term, applied to the change in artistic styles with the work of Giotto, eventually would become the French term Renaissance ("rebirth") widely applied to the era that followed.
 Vasari was responsible for the modern use of the term Gothic art, as well, although he only used the word Goth in association with the German style that preceded the rebirth, which he identified as "barbaric".
 The Lives also included a novel treatise on the technical methods employed in the arts.
 The book was partly rewritten and extended in 1568, with the addition of woodcut portraits of artists (some conjectural).